allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 [MongoDB](https://www.mongodb.org/).
 However, we had to perform some operations which could very easily be accomplished with transactions which are not readily available in most NoSQL solutions.
-After discussing this problem both within the team and with our architects, we were able to estimate that this particular application, which was a tool for use only within the company, would not need to store very much data or to handle huge numbers of requests.
+After discussing this problem both within the team and with our architects, we were able to estimate that this particular application, which was a tool for use only within the company, would not need to store a lot of data or handle huge numbers of requests.
 Thus, scalability played much less role than in other systems we build and finally we settled on using [MySQL](https://www.mysql.com/), a relational database, which we would normally not even consider an option.
 This gave us easy access to transactions.
 An extra benefit was that MySQL is available inside our ecosystem as a service, so setting up a new database is very simple and the DB is managed and backed up by a dedicated support team.
 If we had to set up and support the DB by